 Last Call by Daniel O’Krent

 Last Call is a non-fiction book detailing the Prohibition era in the US.
-Prohibition lasted from 1920-1933 before being repealed.
+Prohibition lasted from 1920 to 1933 before being repealed.
 Is it sad to say that I didn’t realize Prohibition lasted so long?
 My US history is a bit rusty, and I truly thought that it was only a year or two.
-Prohibition led to unintended consequences and reminds me of the 2000s “War on Drugs”
+Clearly, my knowledge of Prohibition isn’t high, so I’m excited to learn more about this time in history.

 I’m growing more fond of reading non-fiction.
 I’m not sure when I will get around to tackling my growing non-fiction TBR.
 I’m thinking that sometime this summer, I will start fitting these books into my reading schedule.